polbeni/PyMCSP/README.md

 num_generations = 0
 ```

-The reason is because for now the ion distort applies a gaussian noise and transforms the symmetry of the system in a triclinic cell.
-But in some situations we can be interested , thus the idea is to implement a method to distort the ions positions but mantaining the symmetry of the cell.
+The reason is because for now the ion distortion applies a Gaussian noise and transforms the symmetry of the system in a triclinic cell.
+But in some situations we can be interested , thus the idea is to implement a method to distort the ions positions but maintaining the symmetry of the cell.
 We hope we can upgrade it soon.

 Then, imposing `num_generations` equal to zero, we avoid larger computation times, since with the first simulation (generation of structures and M3GNet relaxation) we have enough to find some interesting phases.